pulse-framework/pulse/docs/v3/docs/collections.md

 }))
 ```

-::: tip Type Saftey
+::: tip Type Safety
 Collections will infer the types for groups and selectors automatically from the config object.
-Meaning you do not need to write custom interfaces to have type saftey and Intellisense when using your Collection instance.
+Meaning you do not need to write custom interfaces to have type Safety and Intellisense when using your Collection instance.
 :::
 **All config parameters** _(All params are optional)_